elkcityhazard/pc-building-co/content/content/contact.md

 ### Service Areas:

 P.C.
-Building Company serves homeowners in Leelanau County.
+Building Company serves homeowners in Leelanau county and surrounding areas.
 Our deep commitment to these vibrant communities ensures we deliver exceptional remodel projects that meet local styles and preferences.

 ### Get In Touch:

 We are eager to hear from you!
 For any inquiries call  at __[(231) 357-6340](tel:+12313576340 "Call P.C.
 Building Company")__.
 We look forward to working  with you to create the perfect solution tailored to your home and lifestyle needs.

 Thank you for considering P.C.
-Building Company as your remodeling partner in Leelanau County, MI.
+Building Company as your remodeling partner in Leelanau county, MI.
 We are excited to contribute to your home’s transformation journey!